What is mobile broadband?

 - The more widely-available ADSL broadband, which comes into your home through a phone line.

-- Satellite broadband, which is set up in a household through the installation of a satellite dish, and provides speeds of up to 50Mb.
+- Satellite broadband which is set up in a household through the installation of a satellite dish.

 How can I get mobile broadband?